Introducing the Maxus E Deliver 3 and the E Deliver 9

 E Deliver 9 features for commercial fleets

-- Set for availability in late 2020 - Maxus' large electric commercial van, the E Deliver 9, is due for launch in the UK and Ireland later this year.
+- Due to land here in the UK Q1 2021 - Maxus' large electric commercial van, the E Deliver 9, is due for launch in the UK and Ireland early this year.
 The Maxus E Deliver 9 is to be manufactured using largely the same platform as its predecessor the EV80, although all panels of the E Deliver 9 have been given a reboot.

 - 90 minutes average public charge - Charging times of the E Deliver 9’s 73kW electric motor differ depending on whether you use a 7kW home-based charger or a 50kW public charger.
 The 50kWV will take just an hour-and-a-half to fully charge, compared with up to ten hours using the 7kW.

-- 5-year, 60,000-mile warranty - If it's reliability you are looking for as well as performance, the E Deliver 9 will be offered with the manufacturer’s standard five-year, 60,000-mile warranty on the car and an 8year or 100k mile warranty on the battery, which is outstanding when compared with other commercial fleet warranties.
+- 5-year, 60,000-mile warranty - If it's reliability you are looking for as well as performance, the E Deliver 9 will be offered with the manufacturer’s standard five-year, 60,000-mile warranty on the vehicle and battery, which is outstanding when compared with other commercial fleet warranties.

-The E Deliver 9 is expected to become available to buy and lease in the UK from September 2020, it won’t be long before the E Deliver 3 is made available to UK businesses either.
+The E Deliver 9 will soon be available to buy and lease in the UK, the E Deliver 3 is already available to UK businesses.

 At Rivervale Leasing, you can rely on us to offer exclusive deals on Maxus van leasing across their ranges– the E Deliver 3, and E Deliver 9.